yul243/CSE150A_Group_Project/README.md

 * Evaluation Rewards per Hand: The graph shows fluctuations in reward values over multiple hands, confirming the agent's learned policy.
 * Distribution of Rewards: The histogram shows that while most hands result in small profits or losses, there is an overall trend toward profitability.

-Notes: The average reward is positive (0.0325), means that the agent is making a small profit per hand.
-This is a good starting point.
-The agent is winning slightly more than it's losing.
-Since the starting bet is 1, this means that for every 100 hands, our agent is expected to win 3.25 on top of that one bet (which is a promising start lol).

 ### Potential Improvements